 “[T]he complexity inherent in defining religion adequately and satisfactorily is not ultimately a problem, even for scholars.
 It is common to most branches of learning.
 We routinely use words for a wide assortment of notions quite effectively without having to define them.
 The concept of “religion” is not particularly different in this regard.
 How does one define music and art?
 What exactly is the boundary between nuclear chemistry and nuclear physics, anthropology and sociology, history and literature, geography and environmental science, or quantum physics and mathematics?”
 (1).

-The Difficulty of Finding an Inclusive Definition of Religion
+An Inclusive Definition of Religion

 Categories of Definitions